-Most lawyers work very long hours, but they can also make very good salaries: the average salary for a lawyer is $118,160.
+Most lawyers work very long hours, but they can also make very good salaries.

 Some children want to become doctors in order to help people.
 There are a variety of types of doctors, ranging from general practitioners to pediatricians to anesthesiologists.

-While physicians can make a very good salary, the path to becoming a doctor is a long one: doctors require not only 4 years of undergraduate school, but also 4 years of medical school, and 3-8 years of residency, depending on the doctor’s specialty.
+While physicians can make a very good salary, the path to becoming a doctor is a long one: doctors require not only four years of undergraduate school, but also four years of medical school, and three to eight years of residency, depending on the doctor’s specialty.

 Top 15 Kids' Dream Jobs

 Some practical career considerations for young people

 Do you remember what career you dreamed of having when you were a kid?
 If you wanted to be a superhero or a wizard, you quickly realized that those jobs don’t actually exist.
 However, there are a number of actual jobs that kids often dream of having.
 Kids typically want these jobs because of the excitement, the fame, or the chance to help other people. ]